Glutinous rice: China

 Common examples of rice snacks made with ban from glutinous or sticky rice and non-glutinous rice include aiban (mugwort patty), caibao (yam bean bun), ziba (sticky rice balls) and bantiao (mianpaban or flat rice noodles).

 Aiban encompasses several varieties of steamed patties and dumplings of various shapes and sizes, consisting of an outer layer made of glutinous ban dough filled with salty or sweet ingredients.
 It gets its name from the aromatic ai grass (mugwort), which, after being dried, powdered, and mixed with the ban, gives the dough a green colour and tea-like taste.
 Typical salty fillings include ground pork, mushrooms, and shredded white turnips.
 The most common sweet filling is made with red beans.

 Caibao is a generic term for all types of steamed buns with various sorts of filling.
 Hakka-style caibao are distinctive in that the enclosing skin is made with glutinous rice dough in place of wheat flour dough.
 Besides ground pork, mushrooms, and shredded turnips, fillings may include ingredients such as dried shrimp and dry fried-shallot flakes.

 Ziba is glutinous rice dough that, after steaming in a large container, is mashed into a sticky, putty-like mass from which small patties are formed.
-After that, it is left in a dry place to dry.
+After that, it is left to dry.
 When ready to eat, it is commonly fried, boiled or grilled.
 Then, it is usually coated with a layer of Chinese brown sugar syrup with sugary peanut or soybean powder.
 It has no filling.